martinamissana/ing-sw-2024-mosca-missana-oliva-micheli/README.md

 1. Download the client JAR either for the GUI or the TUI
 2. Open the terminal
 3. Go to the directory containing the JAR file of the client
-5. Execute the client JAR using onw of the following commands and adding as the first argument your (client) IP address:
+5. Execute the client JAR using one of the following commands and adding as the first argument your (client) IP address:

    TUI:
     ```